 This watercraft is equipped with the following storage compartments.

-Only the securely closed watertight storage compartment is waterproof.
+The storage compartments are not designed to be waterproof.
 If you carry objects that must be kept dry, put them in a waterproof bag.

-Make sure that the storage compartments are closed securely before operating the water-craft.
+Make sure that the storage compartments are closed securely before operating the watercraft.